introgreek/introgreek.github.io/docs/04-textbook/01-exam-1/nom-gen-art.md

 1. Get the **noun stem** by chopping off the **genitive singular ending** from the second part of the dictionary entry.
 2. Apply the appropriate **ending** for case and number, based on its declension.

 The different endings below reflect the same core aspects of a noun (gender, case, and number), and the differences can be analogized to the differences between first aorist and second aorist endings on verbs -- different endings indicate the same aspects.
+Because of this, there can be a lot of endings (perhaps even too many) to keep in mind, let alone memorize.
+We will discuss strategies for determining the case and number of a noun without too much stress, including one primary strategy at the end of this chapter (by using the noun's article).

 ***